MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-02-tlol-human-level-in-league-of-legends-using-deep-learning.markdown

 Monte Carlo tree search (MCTS).
 The deep learning model used 2 artificial neural networks, a policy network to predict the probabilities of potential moves by opponents, and a value network to predict the win chance of a given state.
-This model allowed teh agent to explore potential game states more efficiently than a vanilla MCTS.
+This model allowed the agent to explore potential game states more efficiently than a vanilla MCTS.
 The network was initialised using human professional go data and was then further refined by optimising the policy and value network by using a large distributed reinforcement learning approach.